 I tend to view my life in two distinct chunks of time: B.P.
 (Before Pinterest) and A.P.
 (After Pinterest).
 When I made sangria B.P., it consisted of a couple of bottles of Real Sangria plus a handful of whatever ripened fruit was in my refrigerator crisper.
 Now?
 A.P.?
 That was a cop-out!
 Using the same level of effort, I have discovered that I can step up my sangria game exponentially!
 Game on, sho’nuff!

 It is my pleasure to share a couple of unique recipes, one red and the other white, that lend a few twists than just a bottle of wine and some tired old fruit.
 The beauty in sangria is also in its presentation.
 I recommend keeping a nice clear pitcher (glass or acrylic, whichever is in your budget) on hand so that everyone can appreciate the rainbow of ingredients that will whet their whistles.

 White Peach Sangria

 1 bottle of white wine (whatever is in your budget)

 1 cup pineapple juice

-3 ounces peach puree (I use a canned version usually found in the Mexican foods section of your market)
+3 ounces peach puree (I use a canned version usually found in the Mexican foods section of markets)

-Mix all ingredients.
-Refrigerate at least 6-8 hours.
-Slice peaches and add a couple of slices to each glass then serve.
+Mix together all ingredients.
+Refrigerate at least 6 to 8 hours.
+Slice peaches and add a couple of slices to each glass, then serve.

 1 bottle of red wine